 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid being near people who are sick or have infections.
-Call your doctor for preventive treatment if you are exposed to chicken pox or measles.
-These conditions can be serious or even fatal in people who are using steroid medicine.
+Call your doctor for preventive treatment if you are exposed to chickenpox or measles.
+These conditions can be serious or even fatal in people who are using a steroid such as fluticasone.

-Advair HFA (fluticasone and salmeterol) side effects
+Advair HFA side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

+Advair HFA may cause serious side effects.
 Call your doctor at once if you have:

-wheezing, choking, or other breathing problems after using this medicine;
+wheezing, choking, or other breathing problems after using Advair HFA;

-chest pain, fast or irregular heartbeats, severe headache, pounding in your neck or ears, nosebleed;
+chest pain, fast or irregular heartbeats, severe headache, pounding in your neck or ears;

 blurred vision, tunnel vision, eye pain, or seeing halos around lights;

-high blood sugar--increased thirst, increased urination, hunger, dry mouth, fruity breath odor, drowsiness, dry skin;
+high blood sugar--increased thirst, increased urination, dry mouth, fruity breath odor;

-Common side effects may include:
+Common side effects of Advair HFA may include:

-headache, muscle pain, bone pain;
+headache, muscle pain, bone pain, back pain;

 cold symptoms such as stuffy nose, sneezing, sore throat; or